danog/MadelineProtoDocs/old_docs/API_docs_v105/constructors/auth_codeTypeCall.md

 ---
 title: auth.codeTypeCall
-description: Auth code type: call
+description: Type of verification code that will be sent next if you call the resendCode method: SMS code
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: auth.codeTypeCall